a fee-based online consultation clinic for Obstetrics & Gynecology

 The breasts increase greatly in size during pregnancy as they prepare for the important function of feeding the baby after childbirth.

-The ducts and glands proliferate in size, the blood supply increases, more fat gets deposited and the breast acini, which were small threadlike cells earlier, develop into larger cells, fully capable of producing milk from the mother's blood.
-So, they are also called Accessory Organs of Reproduction.
+The ducts and glands proliferate in size, the blood supply increases and more fat gets deposited around the glandular tissue.
+The breast acini, which are small threadlike cells, develop into larger cells, fully capable of producing milk from the mother's blood.
+So, the breasts are also called the Accessory Organs of Reproduction.

-In the later weeks of pregnancy, the breasts begin to secrete a thin yellowish fluid called the colostrum.
-Colostrum is also secreted during the first 3 – 4 days after delivery.
-It is ideal as the baby's first food since it contains al the various food ingredients in the right proportion for easy digestion.
+The breasts begin to secrete a thin yellowish fluid called the colostrum in the later weeks of pregnancy.
+Colostrum is also secreted during the first 3-4 days after delivery.
+It is ideal as the baby's first food since it contains all the various food ingredients in the right proportion for easy digestion.

-From the 3rd – 4th day of the postpartum period, there is actual milk formation and secretion.
-The breasts may become engorged, tense and tender during this period.
-But once regular suckling is established, the engorgement passes off.
+Actual milk formation and secretion starts from the 3rd-4th day of the postpartum period.
+The breasts may become engorged, tense and tender when the milk first comes in, but once regular suckling is established, the breast engorgement passes off.

 Positions for Breastfeeding

-The baby may be breastfed in different positions as shown in the images.
+The baby can be fed in more than one position to distribute the suckling pressure - the different positions are shown in the images below.
 The mother should choose whichever position she finds most comfortable.

 Importance of Breastfeeding